MoMaGen: Generating Demonstrations under Soft and Hard Constraints for Multi-Step Bimanual Mobile Manipulation: Reproducibility Statement

 \section{Reproducibility Statement}

-We provide all the source code for simulation task setups, data generation, policy training, and detailed instructions for reproducing all data generation and policy learning results in our code submission (included in the supplementary materials).
+We provide all the source code for simulation task setups, data generation, policy training, and detailed instructions for reproducing all data generation and policy learning results in our code submission (included in the supplementary materials) as well as on our website.
 All training hyperparameters and implementation details are documented in Appendix~\ref{sec:appendix_training} to facilitate full reproducibility.